Develop the Marketing Strategies That Organizations Need

 Get Connected.
 Get in the Game.

 We're excited that you want to enroll in University of Houston-Clear Lake as a student in our College of Business.
-Find out the steps you need to take as you begin the admissions process.
-We’re excited that you want to enroll in UHCL’s College of Business.
-Find out what it takes to join us.
+Examine the important steps in the admissions process today.

 Understanding the classes you need to take for your degree in the College of Business